Massachusetts Senate's 2nd Middlesex district

 Massachusetts Senate's 2nd Middlesex district in the United States is one of 40 legislative districts of the Massachusetts Senate.
-It covers portions of Middlesex county.
-Democrat Pat Jehlen of Somerville has represented the district since 2015.
-She is running for re-election in 2020, and has been endorsed by the Massachusetts Women's Political Caucus.
+It covers portions of Middlesex County.

+Democrat Pat Jehlen of Somerville had represented the district since 2015.
+She ran for re-election in 2020, and was endorsed by the Massachusetts Women's Political Caucus.

 Locales represented

 The district includes the following localities: